 Local cooking techniques like wrapping the fish in a banana leaf, and of course how can we forget the ubiquitous king coconut, specific to Sri Lanka, that adds that subtle flavour to every meal.
 Roll up your sleeves and get your hands dirty as you learn to cook, visit markets and local bazaars, walk through plantations and orchards, and enjoy tastings of unusual and delectable varieties of foods that you never even knew existed.

 Sri Lanka is a land that dates back a long way.
 The country has been written about in ancient texts and explorers from many empires have landed on her shores at some point or the other.
 Today the vestiges of ancient kingdoms remain as testimony to its illustrious past.
 The ruins of Anuradhapura, Sigiriya, Polonnaruwa and Dambulla are just a handful of what it was like once upon a time.
 Sri Lanka is also a bastion of ancient Buddhism and the tooth relic of the Buddha in Kandy is considered profoundly sacred and one of a kind.

 It’s also a country that is rich in folklore and folk traditions.
 Music and dance form a significant part of the culture and there are several indigenous instruments that echo this cultural rhythm.
 Colonialism has left a significant mark on the country and even today you can see the erstwhile precincts of the Dutch, the Portuguese and the British during the time they spent in the country.

-Yala National Park in Sri Lanka has abundance of leopards in trees, trumpeting elephants in the grassland, and whales and dolphins swimming offshore.
-We’ve road-tested these safaris first-hand so you can be sure to see your favourite animals in their natural habitat.
+Yala National Park in Sri Lanka has an abundance of leopards camouflaged amid the foliage, herds of trumpeting elephants in the grassland, and whales and dolphins swimming off its wild and rugged coast.
+We’ve road-tested these safaris first-hand, so you can be sure to see your favourite animals in their natural habitat.